-Among the writers she has represented are Barbara Kingsolver, Mumia Abu-Jamal, Dorothy Allison, Frances Fox Piven, Martin Duberman, Adrienne Rich, Staceyann Chin, Martín Espada, Alix Dobkin, Juan Gonzales, Fred Jerome, Staughton Lynd, iconic feminists including Charlotte Bunch and Esther Newton, and Mike Wallace, co-author with Ted Burrows of the Pulitzer Prize-winning Gotham.
+Among the writers she represented are Barbara Kingsolver, Mumia Abu-Jamal, Dorothy Allison, Frances Fox Piven, Martin Duberman, Adrienne Rich, Staceyann Chin, Martín Espada, Alix Dobkin, Juan Gonzales, Fred Jerome, Staughton Lynd, iconic feminists including Charlotte Bunch and Esther Newton, and Mike Wallace, co-author with Ted Burrows of the Pulitzer Prize-winning Gotham.
 All of her books embodied the philosophy that a better world is possible and it was her goal to get books published that would help speed that process.

-Her lifelong commitment to social justice extends to her work with the Cooper Square Committee, an organization she co-founded in 1959 that advocates for tenant-rights, community-based planning, and affordable housing.
+Her lifelong commitment to social justice extended to her work with the Cooper Square Committee, an organization she co-founded in 1959 that advocates for tenant-rights, community-based planning, and affordable housing.